casdoor/casdoor-website/docs/integration/go/elk.md

 4. visit <http://localhost:8080> (in the example above), and log in following the guidance of redirection, and you shall see kibana protected and authenticated by casdoor.

-5. If everything works well, don't forget to block the visits of original kibana's port comming from outside by configurating your firewall(or something else), so that outsiders can only visit kibana via this reverse proxy.
+5. If everything works well, don't forget to block the visits of original kibana's port coming from outside by configurating your firewall(or something else), so that outsiders can only visit kibana via this reverse proxy.